chandan1819/chat-with-database/README.md

 - Python 3.8 or higher
 - PostgreSQL database (local or remote)
-- Google Gemini Pro API key
+- Access to your organization's AI model API

 ## Setup Instructions